Referendum Party: Results

-In the election, which took place on 1 May 1997, the Referendum Party polled 811,827 votes.
+In the election, which took place on 1 May 1997, the Referendum Party polled 811,849 votes.
 This represented 2.6% of the national total, and the party averaged 3.1% in the seats which it contested.
 42 of the party's candidates gained over 5% of the vote and thus saw the return of their deposits, which were then priced at £500 each; 505 deposits were lost.

 The party gained over 7% in four constituencies including John Aspinall in Folkestone and Hythe who received 8% of the vote.
-Much media attention was focused on the seat of Putney, where Goldsmith had stood as the Referendum candidate against incumbent Conservative MP David Mellor; Goldsmith secured 3.5% of the local vote and the seat was won by the Labour candidate.
+Much media attention was focused on the seat of Putney, where Goldsmith had stood as the Referendum candidate against incumbent Conservative MP David Mellor; Goldsmith secured 3.5% of the votes, losing his deposit, and the seat was won by the Labour candidate.
 Although it failed to win any seats, the party exhibited the strongest performance of a minor party in recent UK political history.
 Support had been strongest in the south and east of England, in particular in areas with high elderly populations and high rates of agricultural employment.
 Support for the party was considerably weaker in Inner London, Northern England, and Scotland; it secured only 1.1% of the Scottish vote.
 This may have reflected greater pro-EU sentiment in Scotland or a perception that the Referendum Party's Euroscepticism was a form of English nationalism rather than British nationalism.
 The Referendum Party had proved more electorally successful than its Eurosceptic rival, UKIP, which averaged 1.2% of the vote in the 194 constituencies that it contested.

 The general election resulted in a victory for Tony Blair's Labour Party, which adopted a pro-EU stance.
 Labour's victory was considered a landslide, thus making the Referendum Party's role in the election fairly irrelevant.
 The Conservatives had gained only 30.7% of the vote, a drop from the 41.9% they had attained in 1992 and the lowest vote share that they had received since the establishment of modern British party politics in 1832.
 Their representation in the House of Commons fell by over half, from 343 to 165; their lowest representation in the House since 1906.
 The reasons for their electoral decline were many and the impact of the Referendum Party was not a major factor.